+44 (0)1273 732 888

 In 2016, the standard selection questionnaire (SQ) was introduced, with the idea that it would replace the PQQ in public sector procurement.

-Although both questionnaires cover the same ground, SQs are designed to speed the tendering process up by letting providers self-certify that they can meet all the requirements.
+Although both questionnaires cover the same ground, SQs are designed to speed up the tendering process by letting providers self-certify that they can meet all the requirements.

 With PQQs, you have to upload all relevant documents with the completed questionnaire.
 But with SQs, only the successful bidder or bidders have to produce evidence they can fulfil the contract at the point of it being signed.
 And removing the pre-selection part means SQs can come out at the same time as the ITT, which can save months.